 Are you on the hunt for girl nursery ideas for your little one?
-Is there anything more joyous than decorating a nursery?!
+Is there anything more joyous than decorating a nursery?
 Deciding on a color scheme, picking our furniture, putting the prettiest books and toys on display are just a few of the things that make this project feel so special.
-After all, a nursery is a space where you can get truly creative and design the most imaginative room in your home.
+After all, a nursery is a space where you can get truly creative with your bedroom decor ideas to design the most imaginative room in your home.

 We have put together our top five looks for a girl's nursery (although they are all very gender neutral so can obviously be used for boys' rooms too!).
-So just keep on scrolling for the most adorable spaces to inspire yours, then find plenty more looks for kids and adults alike in our bedroom ideas feature.
+So just keep on scrolling for the most adorable spaces to inspire yours.

 1. Decorate a baby girl's nursery with calming pastel colors